splunk-soar-connectors/threatquotient/README.md

 ## <span id="Changelog_212"></span> Changelog

+-   Version 2.0.6
+    -   Fixed unwanted FQDN indicators creation when a parsed URL does not have a URL path
 -   Version 2.0.3
     -   Rewrite of the app to improve stability, error handling, and input support
     -   Remove all “reputation” actions, and replaced them with an all-in-one query action